-In particular, for a graph g having degree sequence D we define the purely graph-theoretic quantity $s(g) = \sum{(i,j)\in E(g)} d_i d_j$ , where E(g) is the set of edges in the graph.
-It is easy to check that high s(g) requires highdegree vertices to connect to other high-degree vertices.
-Normalizing against $s{max} = \max\{s(g) : g \in G(D)\}$ , where G(D) denotes the set of all simple, connected graphs having degree sequence D, we define the measure $0 \le S(g) \le 1$ of the graph g as $S(g) = s(g)/s{max}$ .
+In particular, for a graph g having degree sequence D, we define the purely graph-theoretic quantity $s(g) = \sum{(i,j) \in E(g)} d_i d_j$, where E(g) is the set of edges in the graph.
+It is easy to check that high s(g) requires high-degree vertices to connect to other high-degree vertices.
+Normalizing against $s{max} = max\{s(g): g \in$ G(D), we define the measure $0 \le S(g) \le 1$ of the graph g as $S(g) = s(g)/s{\text{max}}$.
 Although s(g) and S(g) can be computed for any graph and do not depend on any particular construction mechanism, they have a special meaning in the context of ensembles of graphs.
-Specifically, S(g) has a direct interpretation as the relative log-likelihood of a graph resulting from the GRG construction [17], and thus all of the SF model generation mechanisms generate essentially only high S graphs.
-The S-metric also potentially unifies other aspects of SF graphs, as it is closely related to betweeness, degree correlation [6], and graph assortativity [18], and captures several notions of self-similarity related to graph trimming, coarse-graining, and random rewiring [6].
+Specifically, S(g) has a direct interpretation as the relative log-likelihood of a graph resulting from the generalized random-graph construction (17); thus, all of the SF-modelgeneration mechanisms generate essentially only high S graphs.
+The S-metric also potentially unifies other aspects of SF graphs, because it is closely related to betweenness, degree correlation (6), and graph assortativity (18) and captures several notions of self-similarity related to graph trimming, coarse graining, and random rewiring (6).

-The focus on ensemble-based methods means that the analysis in SF models has implicitly ignored those graphs that are unlikely to result from such constructions, in particular graphs with small S. Thus while power law degree distributions are unlikely under some traditional random graph constructions (e.g. Erdös-Renyí random graphs [19]), there are a multitude of other model generation mechanisms that give rise to power laws [20].
-The SF generating mechanisms are only one kind, but these only generate high S graphs, and this leaves unexplored an enormous diversity of low S graphs, as seen in Figures 1.
-The graphs in Figures 1(a-b) are relatively likely to result from probabilistic construction while the graphs in Figures 1(c-d) are vanishingly unlikely.
-The PA-type graph in Figure 1(a) has $S(g_a) = 0.61$ and is typical of the graphs that are likely under a variety of random generation methods.
-The graph in Figure 1(b) is the $s{max}$ graph and thus by definition has $S(g_b) = 1.0$ .
-It can be thought of both as the most likely graph and also (uniquely) as the most "perfectly" scale-free graph with this degree sequence.
-Of course the sheer enormity of the number of different high S graphs means that any particular one graph, even the relatively most likely, is actually unlikely in absolute terms to be selected.
-The graphs in Figures 1(c-d) have respective values $S(g_c) = 0.33$ and $S(g_d) = 0.34$ , furthermore there are relatively few graphs with S values this low, and thus any graphs like these are vanishingly unlikely to arise at random [6].
-The remainder of this paper explains in more detail why the underlying forces at work in the evolution of the real router-level Internet avoid the generation of high S graphs and how this feature can be captured in an optimization-based design framework.
+The focus on ensemble-based methods means that the analysis in SF models has implicitly ignored those graphs that are unlikely to result from such constructions, in particular graphs with small S. Thus, although power-law degree distributions are unlikely under some traditional random graph constructions [e.g., Erdös-Renyí random graphs (19)], there are a multitude of other modelgeneration mechanisms that give rise to power laws (20).
+The SF-generating mechanisms are only one kind, but they tend to generate only high S graphs, which leaves unexplored an enormous diversity of low S graphs, as seen in Fig. 1.
+The graphs in Fig. 1 a and b are relatively likely to result from probabilistic construction, whereas the graphs in Fig. 1 c and d are vanishingly unlikely.
+The PA-type graph shown in Fig. 1a has $S(g_a) = 0.61$ and is typical of the graphs that are likely under a variety of random-generation methods.
+The graph shown in Fig. 1b is the s{max} graph and thus by definition has $S(g_b) = 1.0$.
+It can be thought of both as the most likely graph and also (uniquely) as the most "perfectly" SF graph with this degree sequence.
+Of course, the sheer enormity of the number of different high S graphs means that any particular one graph, even the relatively most likely, is actually unlikely in absolute terms to be selected.
+The graphs in Fig. 1 c and d have the values $S(g_c) = 0.33$ and $S(g_d) = 0.34$, respectively; furthermore, there are relatively few graphs with S values this low, and thus any graphs similar to these are vanishingly unlikely to arise at random (6).
+The remainder of this article explains in more detail why the underlying forces at work in the evolution of the real router-level Internet avoid the generation of high S graphs and how this feature can be captured in an optimization-based design framework.
 We also consider what, if anything, this framework has to say about the RYF nature of the Internet.